 Second dose at 4 to 6 years of age

-For persons who have not been vaccinated, vaccination up to 3 days after exposure to measles may prevent the disease.
+For persons who have not been vaccinated, vaccination up to 3 days after exposure to measles may prevent or decrease the severity of the disease.

 A fever higher than 105°F (40.5°C)